-With summer in Florida fast approaching, many homeowners may be considering an upgrade for their existing home AC system.
+With summer in Florida fast approaching, many homeowners may be considering a new air conditioner installation.
 This often entails researching what it takes to make sure your home is adequately cooled during our blistering summers.
-It’s important to conduct research on new installations and contact a licensed contractor.
+It’s important to conduct research on new air conditioner installations and contact a licensed contractor.

 There are a few things to consider when purchasing a new AC unit for your home:

 It’s important to consider your budget before a new air conditioner installation.
 You have to buy the AC unit and still pay a licensed contractor for the installation.
 While you might naturally gravitate toward cheaper AC systems to save money, this isn’t always the best long-term cooling option for your home.
 More expensive AC units typically use the right amount of energy to cool your home, yet help lower your electric bill at the same time.
 Cheaper air conditioning units don’t have great efficiency nor do they have the best longevity and durability.
 So you’ll end up spending more money on repair (or replacement) in the long run.

 An air conditioning unit that is too small won’t efficiently cool your home.
 This could lead to your unit overworking itself and thus, potentially raising your energy bill.
 Yet an AC that is too large will cool the air too quickly, which makes it unable to effectively dehumidify the air.
 The size of your new AC is also important because it will determine where in your home an HVAC technician will install it.